Download the Phantom or Backpack wallet.

 For help, please create a forum post and we’ll assist you there.

 Yes, there’s a small 4% tax every time you buy, sell or transfer funds.
+This tax will help cover the costs associated with rewards, marketing, project related fees, and will allow for growth within our community.

 *NOTE* Although we will try our best to alert our community way beforehand, due to project requirements, this tax is subjected to change without notice at any time.